ELIXIR All Hands 2020

 During the ELIXIR All Hands Meeting 2020, the Interoperability Platform session will be dedicated to matters relating to the Bioschemas Strategic Implementation Study.
 Details of this session are in the agenda document.

-We have had two abstracts accepted for presentation at the ELIXIR All Hands Meeting 2020.
+We have had two abstracts and one poster accepted for presentation at the ELIXIR All Hands Meeting 2020.
 The full abstracts are included below.

 - Exploiting Bioschemas Markup to Support ELIXIR Communities accepted into the short talks session taking place on Wednesday 10 June at 10:00 (CEST)